 Steve has extensive experience of working with early years settings, primary and secondary schools to transform and use their spaces.
 Over seven years he has facilitated an extensive range of LTL projects giving him valuable insight into how schools work and what support they need.

 He brings 14 years solid project management experience working with schools and the community to enhance their environment.
 He has worked for BTCV (the British Trust for Conservation Volunteers) developing and implementing conservation programmes with volunteers and for Groundwork where he led several community regeneration programmes.

 Steve places strong emphasis on the participation of children in his projects and has two young children of his own.

-Russell is a Chartered Landscape Architect with wide ranging experience across the private and public sectors on projects ranging in scale from private gardens to large infrastructure schemes.
-Russell's specialism’s include the development of innovative design solutions to complex issues which are successfully delivered through construction detailing, contract administration, presentation sketches, visualisations and the preparation of landscape maintenance strategies.
-He now supports schools, Local Authorities and development companies to design inspiring outdoor educational spaces for play and leanring.
-Russell has two young sons and is an active member of their school parent's playground improvement team.
+Russell is a Chartered Landscape Architect with wide ranging experience across the private and public sectors on projects ranging in scale from private gardens to major infrastructure and regeneration schemes.
+Russell's specialism’s include the development of innovative design solutions to complex issues which are successfully delivered through construction detailing, contract administration, site supervision, budgetary control and the preparation of landscape maintenance strategies.